patbec/ansible-proxmox/README.md

 For the last point *(Web UI on port 443)* the recommendation from the [official documentation](https://pve.proxmox.com/wiki/Web_Interface_Via_Nginx_Proxy) was used.

+## Webserver

+Proxmox provides access to the API and web interface via port `8006`.
+To offer access via the standard HTTPS port `443`, NGINX is installed in the light version.

+NGINX requires a valid certificate, this can be configured via the interface under [ACME](https://pve.proxmox.com/wiki/Certificate_Management).
+After the correct setup, Proxmox will manage the certificate and renew it automatically.
+NGINX will use this certificate and **automatically reload it after a renewal by Proxmox**.See the next step for technical details.

-## Preparation
+## How it works

 Configure on the Proxmox an **ACME** first, so the certificate `/etc/pve/local/pveproxy-ssl.pem` is created.

 - If the certificate is renewed by Proxmox, the web server is **automatically reloaded**.
 This is made possible with the systemd option [`ReloadPropagatedFrom`](https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html#PropagatesReloadTo=).

 - If no ACME has been set up, the service is **ignored when booting**.
 This is controlled by the [`ConditionPathExists`](https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html#AssertArchitecture=) option.
-If the service has been ignored, it remains deactivated until Proxmox is restarted.<br>There is a check in the Ansible playbook if ACME has been set up, without a valid configuration the execution will be **aborted at the beginning**.
+If the service has been ignored, it remains deactivated until Proxmox is restarted.<br>There is a check in the Ansible playbook if ACME has been set up, without a valid configuration the execution of the playbook will be **aborted at the beginning**.

 - If an existing ACME configuration is deleted in the Proxmox interface, the old certificate files remain available.
 The NGINX web server remains active and will respond with an expired certificate.